-- 51. All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's or college's safeguarding regime, and know that such concerns will be taken seriously by the senior leadership team. - 52.
-Appropriate whistleblowing procedures should be put in place for such concerns to be raised with the school's or college's senior leadership team. - 53.
-Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: - general guidance on whistleblowing can be found via: Advice on Whistleblowing; and - the NSPCC's what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
+58. Appropriate whistleblowing procedures should be put in place for such concerns to be raised with the school's or college's senior leadership team.

+59. Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:

+- general guidance on whistleblowing can be found via: Advice on Whistleblowing; and \ - the NSPCC's what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
 Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk.

-&lt;sup>14 Alternatively, staff can write to: National Society for the Prevention of Cruelty to Children (NSPCC), Weston

-House, 42 Curtain, Road, London EC2A 3NH.
+&lt;sup>14 Alternatively, staff can write to: National Society for the Prevention of Cruelty to Children (NSPCC), Weston House, 42 Curtain, Road, London EC2A 3NH.